Johannesburg, South Africa

 Must-Try Local Dishes and Specialties:

-- Bunny Chow: A popular South African dish originating from the Indian community in Durban, Bunny Chow consists of a hollowed-out loaf of bread filled with curry.
+- Bunny Chow: A uniquely South African dish originating from the Indian community in Durban, bunny chow consists of a hollowed-out loaf of bread filled with curry.

 Food Customs and Dining Etiquette: